Kashan089/Walmart-Sales-Analysis/README.md

 - Scatter plots for distribution analysis

 ## Files
-- `walmart_analysis.ipynb` - Complete Jupyter notebook with all code and outputs
+- `walmart_sales_analysis.ipynb` - Complete Jupyter notebook with all code and outputs
 - `README.md` - Project documentation

 ## Data Source
 Walmart Store Sales Forecasting Dataset (Kaggle)

 ## How to View
-1. Open `walmart_analysis.ipynb` in Jupyter Notebook or GitHub
+1. Open `walmart_sales_analysis.ipynb` in Jupyter Notebook or GitHub
 2. All outputs are visible - no need to run code
 3. Notebook shows step-by-step analysis with comments